-The advisor’s duty is to chart a financial plan for the client based on their financial goals and educating the client on how to achieve them.
+The advisor has to chart a financial plan for the client based on their financial goals and educating the client on how to achieve them.
 This involves exploring different investment options.
 Therefore, you can easily evaluate how each can help or hinder the client’s financial goals.

 b.
 Evaluating risk-taking capacity

 Advisors suggest the right investment strategy based on the risk appetite of the investor.
 For instance, equity funds are riskier than debt funds, and not every investor will prefer it.
 The advisor considers the long-term and short-term financial goals, investment tenure, age, expenses, family status and current financial responsibilities before devising an investment strategy.

 Once the client’s goals and requirements are in place, the fund advisor completes a thorough analysis of market conditions.
 Then they recommend equities, debt funds or money market instruments accordingly.
 Advisors also stay up-to-date with the latest financial news and trends to ensure they offer relevant advice.